-- The time has come – it’s no longer safe to wear lip balm at the barn.
+The time has come – wearing lip balm at the barn is no longer safe.
 It’s time to help your horse shed.

 - The shedding season comes in earnest twice a year.
 Obviously, the winter coat shedding cycle is much more dramatic and leaves lots of loose hair for spring birds to use for nest building.
 Your horse’s summer coat will also shed in the fall; it’s just not as noticeable.

 - There’s a popular myth that horses grow and shed a coat because of temperatures.
 The shedding process is triggered as the hours of daylight increase.
 Decreasing daylight tells your horse’s brain to shed the summer coat and grow a winter coat in the fall.
 In the late winter and spring, your horse’s winter coat starts to shed as the day length increases.

 - The density and length of a horse’s coat are genetically determined and have little to do with colder temperatures.
 Long hair and overall hair growth cycles vary from horse to horse!

 The best grooming tools for shedding horses

 The old-fashioned rubber curry comb for “regular grooming.”

 - This essential grooming tool works well for most grooming but can get quickly overwhelmed with the shedding season.
 A curry comb that is deeper than the usual is often better.
 Curry combs also come in varying degrees of stiffness.
 A squishy and soft curry comb won’t be as effective as a hard curry.
 Consider finding a curry comb with longer teeth, too, if your horse has a dense coat.

 The metal curry comb.